-Set up to help a small number of privately rescued Romanian Rescue dogs and cats, we are a small team of dedicated animal lovers who volunteer our time to find suitable forever homes for the dogs and cats to homes throughout Scotland and the UK.
+Set up to help a small number of privately rescued Romanian Rescue dogs and cats, we are a small team of dedicated animal lovers who volunteer our time to find suitable forever homes for the dogs and cats to homes throughout Scotland.

 Every member is passionate about helping the strays of Romania.
 All have adopted, fostered or supported the dogs of Constanta for some time with the primary aim of helping Florentina with her work.
 We all have experience of rescue volunteering, having helped the many UK and Romanian dogs find their forever homes, and we hope to continue this process for Animal Rescue Crew with the Romanian dogs and cats as our focus.
 Florentina is an integral part of the team, without her so many dogs and cats would not be here.
 She has been rescuing for years and with the help of a small number of people in the UK and Europe she has been able to find homes for many animals over the years.
 Animal Rescue Crew hope to continue for years to come and help provide more happy waggy tails to families in the UK.